 The post-pandemic investment landscape is still filled with uncertainty, with many of the traditional investment routes still deemed too unpredictable.

 Whilst choosing a nice bottle of wine to share over dinner is one thing, choosing a bottle to invest in requires a different set of selection criteria.
 Most significantly, bottles bought for investment purposes are rarely, if ever, opened or consumed, so the value should, in theory, only ever go up.
 However, as the 2008 crash showed, investing is not as simple as that, and markets can turn.
 When choosing a Wine or Whisky for investment, the best advice would be to firstly, do your research on the market, then, if you feel confident in taking the plunge, go for rarity and quality.
 The most collectable brands are currently Scottish and Japanese, however serious collectors also look to American, Irish, and other whiskies.

-On 5th August we are holding our next Wine and Whiskey Auction.
-We are still accepting consignments, but hurry, the closing date is coming fast!
+This July, we are holding the next Wine and Whiskey Auction as part of a three-day Summer Country House & Fine Interiors Auction.
+We are still accepting consignments, but hurry, the closing date for entries is 20th June!

-Anderson and Garland MD, Julian Thomson said ‘We are now most definitely the leading Wine & Whisky auction house in the North of England and Scottish Borders and look forward to welcoming both buyers and sellers to our next auction in August.
+Anderson and Garland Director, Fred Wyrley-Birch said ‘We are the leading Wine & Whisky Auction House in the North of England and Scottish Borders, and look forward to welcoming both buyers and sellers to our next auction in July.
 It’s a very buoyant market and the upcoming auction has already gained a high level of interest from across the globe.’